shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 }
 ```

-This pattern is usually discouraged in Shopware, as the templates are cached and side effects might occure.
+This pattern is usually discouraged in Shopware, as the templates are cached and side effects might occur.
 In this case,
 however, the emotionId will be constant, so we can use it in this case.
-In order to query more dynamic information models
+In order to query more dynamic information, models
-or Ext.Ajax queries will be required.
+or `Ext.Ajax` queries would be required.

 ### Modifications to the shopping world module
 The shopping world module is not able to open shopping world detail pages by default.
-So that module needs to be extended
+As such, it needs to be extended
 as well.
-In order to do so I created the template file `backend/swag_emotion/controller/main.js` which will extend the
+In order to do so, I created the template file `backend/swag_emotion/controller/main.js`, which will extend the
 main controller of the shopping world module:

 ```